rtomayko/tilt/README.md

 maintained by the *community*, which is handled in the following way:

 - The Tilt team will liberally accept pull requests against the template integration.
-It's up the community as a whole to make sure the integration stays consistent and backwards compatible over time.
+It's up to the community as a whole to make sure the integration stays consistent and backwards compatible over time.
 - Test failures in community-maintained integrations will not be prioritized by the Tilt team and a new version of Tilt might be released even though these